1975 Alberta general election: Results

-To no one's surprise, the Progressive Conservative Party won a lopsided victory, capturing 62.7 per cent of the vote and 69 of 75 seats in the Legislature.
+The Progressive Conservative Party won a lopsided victory, capturing 62.7 per cent of the vote and 69 of 75 seats in the legislature.
 The Edmonton Report cover featured a caricature of Peter Lougheed following the victory accompanied with the title "Peter The Greatest".

-The Social Credit Party was further decimated as they dropped from 21 seats (from 25 to 4), capturing 18.2 per cent of the vote.
+The Social Credit Party dropped 21 seats (from 25 to 4), capturing 18.2 per cent of the vote.
 Leader Werner Schmidt failed to capture his own seat in Taber-Warner, capturing 2,418 votes (33.43 per cent), coming second to Progressive Conservative Robert Bogle who captured 4,614 votes (63.78 per cent).
 Independent Social Credit candidate Gordon Taylor was able to retain his seat.
 Schmidt resigned as leader of the Social Credit Party days after the election.

 The Liberal Party grew to nearly 5 per cent of the popular vote, but secured no seats.
-Nick Taylor came second in his constituency of Calgary-Glenmore with 4,166 votes, well behind the Progressive Conservative candidate Hugh Planche who garnered 10,641 votes.
+Nick Taylor came second in his constituency of Calgary-Glenmore with 4,166 votes, behind the Progressive Conservative candidate Hugh Planche who garnered 10,641 votes.
 Taylor attributed the Liberal's overall poor performance to the connection with the unpopular federal Liberal Party.

 The New Democratic Party leader Grant Notley was able to capture his seat in Spirit River-Fairview with 50.83 per cent of the vote, defeating his only opponent, Progressive Conservative Alex Woronuk.
 Despite garnering 12.9 per cent of the popular vote, the NDP was only able to capture Notley's seat.
 The NDP was still somewhat pleased that candidates came second in northern areas of the province and all 16 Edmonton constituencies.

 Overall voter turnout in the election was 59.58 per cent.